justgoofingaround/LLM-Based-Chatbot/README.md

 If you'd like to contribute, please do the following:
 - Fork the repository and make your changes.
 - Once you're ready, submit a pull request for review.

-# License

-The following repo is licensed under the MIT License.